asreview/asreview/DEVELOPMENT.md

 Be precise when it comes to URLs/port numbers!
 In the context of CORS `localhost` is different from `127.0.0.1`, although they are normally referring to the same host.

+❗Mac users beware: depending on your version of macOS you may experience troubles with `localhost:5000`.
+Port 5000 may be in use by "Airplay Receiver" which may (!) cause nondeterministic behavior.
+If you experience similar issues [switch to a different port](#optional-config-parameters).

 #### Formatting and linting

 Please make use of Prettier (https://prettier.io/docs/en/install.html) to